homink/kaldi-asr.ko/README.md

 run.sh
 ```

-If you stopped in the middle of stages in run.sh, you may want to jump in somewhere to start as follows:
+If you stopped in the middle of stages in [run.sh](https://github.com/homink/kaldi-asr.ko/blob/master/s5/run.sh), you may want to jump in somewhere to start as follows:

 ```
 run.sh --stage 8
 ```

-You will find the decoding results as follows:
+After the training is done, you will find the decoding results as follows:

 ```
 head exp/chain_7e902f5/tdnn1a_sp_online/decode_sp/scoring_kaldi/penalty_0.0/10.txt